-- 1. Critical review of two published articles as indicated above, carrying a maximum of 15 points (15%) to be submitted on the date indicated in the Course Schedule below. - 2.
-Research proposal PowerPoint (PPT) presentation and a written submission (in hard copy) of the completed proposal.
-The completed written proposal carries a maximum of 15 points (15%) to occur on the date indicated in the Course Schedule below. - 3.
-PowerPoint (PPT) presentation of the completed (or near completed) research paper carrying a maximum of 20 points (20%) to occur on the date indicated in the Course Schedule below. - 4.
-A well-developed research paper carrying a maximum of 40 points (40%) to be submitted in a hard copy and electronically on the date indicated in the Course Schedule below.
-Remember!
-You are required to choose one or the other citation style, both of which are posted on the Course Blackboard. - 5.
+1. Critical review of two published articles as indicated above, carrying a maximum of 15 points (15%) to be submitted on 2/6/2024.

+- 2. Research proposal PowerPoint (PPT) presentation and a written submission (in hard copy) of the completed proposal.
+The completed written proposal, due on 3/12, carries a maximum of 15 points (15%). - 3.
+PowerPoint (PPT) presentation of the completed (or near completed) research paper carrying a maximum of 20 points (20%) to occur on 4/30/2024 and 5/7/2024. - 4.
+A well-developed research paper carrying a maximum of 40 points (40%) to be submitted in a hard copy and electronically on 5/14/2024.
+You are required to choose one or the other citation style, both of which are posted on the Course Canvas. - 5.
 Class participation carries a maximum of 10 (10%) points.
 This includes your participation and contribution during class sessions, including instructor lectures, and student PPT presentations of both the research proposal and the final paper.